 The OLCDC, in partnership with the Florida Education Fund (FEF), offers an out of school academic program--CodeMasters After School--that teaches students in grades 6-12 how to code while also providing academic support, life skills training and help with postsecondary and career planning.

-During the school year, CodeMasters' students meet three days each week at target middle schools and two days per week at target high schools, where they begin their afternoons with a nutritious snack before participating in three sessions.
+During the school year, CodeMasters' students meet three or four days each week at the Arts Academy of Excellence, Carrie P. Meek/Westview K-8, and North Dade Middle School and Carol City High School, where they begin their afternoons with a nutritious snack before participating in three sessions.

 In one session, students complete their homework and receive assistance and tutoring as needed.
 In the second session, they learn and practice essential life skills, such as anger management and decision making, and begin planning for postsecondary education and careers.
 In the third and longest daily session, students design, create, and invent through STEM/computer programming.
-They choose whether to learn to program animations or games or code web pages using evidence-based code.org, Khan Academy, and other computer programming curricula.
+They choose whether to learn to build and program robots, program animations or games, or code web pages or mobile apps using evidence-based code.org, Khan Academy, and other computer programming curricula.
 At the end of the second and fourth quarters of the school year, they showcase their projects at community events.

 To sign up for CodeMasters After School, visit www.fefonline.org/code.